Covid-19 Top Banner

-Know More About the Causes and Symptoms of CORONAVIRUS (COVID-19)
+Know more about the causes and symptoms of CORONAVIRUS (COVID-19)

 Coronaviruses are a common group of viruses; while some coronaviruses affect only animals, a few others can also affect humans.
 It is very likely that all of us have been infected by coronavirus at some point in our life.
 The symptoms of a coronavirus can range from a mild cold to flu like symptoms to moderate and severe upper-respiratory infections.
 The SARS epidemic (severe acute respiratory syndrome) was also caused by coronavirus.
 Coronavirus is also known to affect the gut and hence some patients may suffer from diarrhoea.